ervc/candy/readme.md

 	python get_all_abundances.py -h

-for more options.
-Once this has been called the `./r00/` directory can be removed.
+to see more options.
+Once this has been called the `./r00/` directory can safely be removed.